4 Characteristics of God’s love in the Bible

 As our soul cries out for the eternal, we human beings try to find meaning and purpose in finite things.

 We all have an eternal desire implanted in our souls.
+That desire is humanly insatiable.

 A real need that can only be fully satisfied in God.
+God’s love is the satisfaction of the deepest human need.

 It’s like having a source of fresh and sweet waters, where before there was the only thirst.